-- The program is designed to allow early ROM but restrict resistive forces across the elbow until the soft tissue has adequately healed to the bone
+- It is something that even the Houston maritime attorney appreciates.
+The program is designed to allow early ROM but restrict resistive forces across the elbow until the soft tissue has adequately healed to the bone

 - The slow and graduated recovery of strength allows controlled tension on the repair leading to stronger tissue/bone interface

 - Once therapy begins, the patient is encouraged to get rid of the sling

 - Patients are counseled to avoid quick sudden movements, repetitive movements, reaching for any weight over a pound or two and avoiding any activity that requires force or power.
 Patients are discouraged from using arms (especially operated side) to get up from chair, bed, etc.